QuantamHD/Union-Desktop/README.md

 Union Desktop
 ==============

+#summary
+Union is a free SMS desktop client that runs on Mac, Windows, and Linux that will always be open source, and free.
+It is developed using node.js, and electron, and has a required companion android application.

 # Quick start
 The only development dependency of this project is [Node.js](https://nodejs.org).
 So just make sure you have it installed.
 Then type few commands known to every Node developer...